life-points/website/content/posts/2018-01-20-my-10-favorite-coffee-shoppes-around-the-world.md

 ![](/images/12249678_10100474634630434_8638297903788185841_n (1).jpg)

-* [**Subculture Coffee**](https://subculturecoffee.com/) **(West Palm Beach, FL)**- This hip coffee shoppe is located in West Palm Beach.
+* [**Subculture Coffee**](https://subculturecoffee.com/) **(West Palm Beach, FL)**- This hip coffee shop is located in West Palm Beach.
 My husband and I discovered it one day and felt such a nice vibe there.
 We even were able to watch Eduardo Kobra, the street artist, paint a mural  of Albert Einstein, while we were sipping on coffee there.
 Watch this [video](https://vimeo.com/208975065) to see more about this shoppe.

 ![](/images/img_2829 (1).jpg)